Warren says SEC should investigate potential insider trading at Eastman Kodak

 The Wall Street Journal reported Tuesday that the SEC had opened an investigation of the circumstances surrounding the announcement of Kodak’s loan.

-The SEC declined to comment on Warren’s letter and the WSJ report of an investigation.
+The SEC declined to comment on Warren’s letter and the Journal report of an investigation.

 Kodak said in a statement that it intends to fully cooperate with any inquiries.

-“I think that Sen. Warren is quite right to say there should be an investigation,” although “it’s not self evident that there’s been a violation,” said John C. Coffee, a professor and securities law expert at Columbia Law School.
+“I think that Sen. Warren is quite right to say there should be an investigation,” although “it’s not self-evident that there’s been a violation,” said John C. Coffee, a professor and securities law expert at Columbia Law School.
 “We really want an investigation that tells us what happened,” he said.
 “We should get the facts straight.”

-Reports that the news may have leaked out early through local Rochester media could provide a reasonable explanation for the spike in trading on July 27, Coffee said, although that doesn’t exclude the possibility that insiders may have leaked the information early by other means, he added.
+Reports that the news may have leaked out early through local Rochester media could provide a reasonable explanation for the spike in trading July 27, Coffee said, although that doesn’t exclude the possibility that insiders may have leaked the information early by other means, he added.

 “Sometimes information leaks out from multiple leaks,” he said.
 And if Rochester media did publish the news before Kodak intended, that would have obligated Kodak to disclose the information more broadly before the start of trading the next day, Coffee said.